How to Fix “http 500 error” EAC/OWA Exchange Server

 Method 3:

-You can use the below command to modify, if you find it is incorrect:
+You can use the command below to modify, if you find it is incorrect:

 Set-ECPVirtualDirectory -InternalURL < InternalUrl> -ExternalURL < ExternalUrl >